Agent Scott Boras hopes ex-Mariners CEO Kevin Mather’s comments bring changes to service-time issue

 Mather also made disparaging comments about Latino and Japanese players on language proficiency, societal adaptability and use of translators.

-On Monday, the MLBPA issued a statement calling Mather’s remarks “a highly disturbing yet critically important window into how Players are genuinely viewed by management” and “an unfiltered view into Club thinking.”
+Monday, the MLBPA issued a statement calling Mather’s remarks “a highly disturbing yet critically important window into how Players are genuinely viewed by management” and “an unfiltered view into Club thinking.”

 It added: “Players remain committed to confronting these issues at the bargaining table and elsewhere.”